 Food

-This relatively small owl eats relatively small prey — beetles, grasshoppers, moths, mice, shrews, moles, crayfish, fish, frogs, and small birds.
+This relatively small owl eats a variety of relatively small prey, including beetles, earthworms, grasshoppers, moths, mice, shrews, moles, crayfish, fish, frogs, lizards, small birds, and bats.

 Like other owls, this species uses its exceptional senses of hearing and sight to home in on its targets.